Sawrz/docker-configs/cryptpad/README.md

 1. Enter a sandbox URL you want CryptPad to be reachable in `SANDBOX_URL`.
 That URL is not very important in production environments, but its included for the sake of completeness.

+### Setup the URLs

+This part has less to do with docker but more with the Domain administration.
+Create the following URLs on the interface of your domain host:

+1. The URL you chose for `URL`

 ## Run docker-compose File